When you come to a National Archives and Records Administration facility to look at records, you will be issued a researcher identification card.

 Orientation for Researchers at the National Archives and Records Administration (NARA)

-* You will be required to review this presentation in person and sign the Researcher Application prior to receiving your Research Card.
+* You will be required to review this slideshow in person and sign the Researcher Application prior to receiving your Research Card.

 Your Research Card will be valid for one year.